cyrilwanner/next-optimized-images/README.md

 ### Query params

+> *If you are using flow or eslint-plugin-import and are experiencing some issues with query params, check out the [solution posted by @eleith](https://github.com/cyrilwanner/next-optimized-images/issues/23).*

 There are some cases where you don't want to reference a file or get a base64 data-uri but you actually want to include the raw file directly into your html.
 Especially for svgs because you can't style them with css if they are in an `src` attribute on an image.